aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 As we will see,
 to return a subset type we will need to prove that the `datatype` has been constructed correctly.
-But after that this correctness in baked into the type.
+But after that the correctness in baked into the subset type.

 Let's create one!